huysamen/paystack-go/README.md

 - **List Settlements**: Get all settlements with status, date, and subaccount filtering
 - **List Settlement Transactions**: Retrieve transactions within a specific settlement

+### Subaccounts

+- **Create Subaccount**: Create subaccounts for revenue sharing with businesses and partners
+- **List Subaccounts**: Get all subaccounts with pagination and date filtering
+- **Fetch Subaccount**: Retrieve detailed subaccount information by ID or code
+- **Update Subaccount**: Modify subaccount details, commission rates, and contact information

 ### Terminal

 - **Send Event**: Send invoice or transaction events to terminal devices